abitofdots/tokenloss/README.md

 3. ### **Goal of the tokenloss project**

-   1. #### Create a new science fiction with the massive worldview after Star Wars.
+   1. #### Create a new science fiction with the most massive worldview after Star Wars.

       - Recently, the gap between reality and science fiction is rapidly narrowing.
 The world is getting closer to science fiction.
 The sci-fi worldviews created before are very different from the future we predict now.
         1. So it's not fun.
 We need a new worldview.